HTTPArchive/almanac.httparchive.org/src/content/en/2024/sustainability.md

 The slight increase in the use of 'metadata' and the decrease in non-use of preload suggest that more attention needs to be paid to video preloading practices to enhance web sustainability.

-For more detailed information on this topic, refer to <a hreflang="en" href="https://www.stevesouders.com/blog/2013/04/12/html5-video-preload/">Steve Souders' 2013 article</a> and <a hreflang="en" href="https://web.dev/articles/fast-playback-with-preload">the web.dev 2017 article</a> on video preloading strategies.
+For more detailed information on this topic, refer to <a hreflang="en" href="https://www.stevesouders.com/blog/2013/04/12/html5-video-preload/">Steve Souders' 2013 article</a> and the web.dev 2017 article on [video preloading strategies](https://web.dev/articles/fast-playback-with-preload).

 ##### Autoplay